Ph-IRES/workshop_data-analysis/tutorial_dna_data_submissions/README.md

 ![](https://geome-db.org/docs/geomeWorkflow.png)

-_Note that you can consult the [GeOMe Help Document](https://geome-db.org/docs/helpDocumentation.pdf)_

 1. Goto GEOME's [Getting Started Web Page](https://geome-db.org/about) and make an account.
 After creating your account, login.

 2. Return to GEOME's [Getting Started Web Page](https://geome-db.org/about) and